Flow Motion Fit FAQs

 Spotting: I stay nearby during inverted tricks or new skills and only introduce moves when you’re ready.

-Pole equipment: My poles are ceiling-mounted and checked before every class.
+Pole Specific: My poles are ceiling-mounted and checked before every class.
 Controlled movements are emphasized at all levels, and mats are available for extra protection.

 Even with precautions, injuries can happen, so please keep this in mind when booking.